igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/list/sumzero/SumZero.kt.md

 [Puzzle files](.)

-Write a function called which accepts a sorted list of integers.
+Implement a function which accepts a sorted list of integers.
 The function should find the first pair where the sum is 0.
 Return an pair that includes both values that sum to zero or null if a pair does not exist.

 ## Examples